AydanPirani/AydanPirani/README.md

 I'm Aydan, and I'm currently studying computer science at the University of Illinois at Urbana-Champaign!

-Feel free to reach out to me at aydanpirani@gmail.com, or learn more about me at [aydanpirani.github.io](https://aydanpirani.github.io)!
+Feel free to learn more about me at [aydanpirani.github.io](https://aydanpirani.github.io), or reach me directly at [aydanpirani@gmail.com](mailto:aydanpirani@gmail.com)!

 <!--